 The next phase of litigation is known as “discovery.”
 It involves exactly what the word implies.
 We discover what evidence they intend to use at trial, and what explanations they offer as to the cause of the accident.
 Discovery includes written questions known as “interrogatories,” demands that all evidence be produced called “requests for production,” and official court proceedings called “depositions.”
 This last term is probably familiar to you.

 Depositions do not have to be scary.
-Preparation is the key.
+Preparation is key.
 When I “depose” the at-fault party or one of their witnesses in a personal injury case, I ask lots of questions about safety rules, the importance of those rules, and the reasons those rules were violated.
 All answers are given under oath exactly like court testimony.
-These answers are also recorded by a court reporter, and may later be used to cross-examine the witness.
+These answers are also recorded by a court reporter and may later be used to cross-examine the witness.
 When it comes to our client’s deposition, we empower and embolden them with the truth, which in turn removes any fear.

-In sum, after most personal injury lawsuits are filed, an answer will be given, discovery will be performed, mediation may be held, and a trial could take place.
+In sum, after most personal injury lawsuits are filed in South Carolina, an answer will be given, discovery will be performed, mediation may be held, and a trial could take place.
 As I stated, it would be far simpler for the insurance company to pay you what your case is worth at the outset, but many times justice cannot be achieved without a fight.
-My job as an attorney is to maximize the value of your case and earn the best possible result no matter how great the fight.
+My job as a South Carolina personal injury attorney is to maximize the value of your case and earn the best possible result no matter how great the fight.